Updated: Apr 19

 Go to any grocery store and you will find row upon row of individually-packaged snacks.
 Gas stations, pharmacies, and even health food stores are fully stocked with snacks wrapped in plastic.
-Marketed as easier and more convenient, these snacks add so much waste to our lives and they are completely unnecessary.
+Marketed as easier and more convenient, these snacks add so much waste to our lives!
 Many foods come unpackaged or in bulk packaging for home or can be re-packaged if you are going somewhere.

 I’ll start this post with a list of unpackaged, minimally-packaged, and bulk-packaged snacks and then add a quick guide to carrying snacks with you.

 Homemade popcorn is super easy and stores well.
 We flavor the kids’ popcorn with honey, salt, and a little butter and ours with cumin, paprika, and brown sugar.
 Baked goods and fresh fruit are always good snacks and you can’t beat a homemade popsicle on a hot day.

 Fruits and veggies: Bring your reusable produce bags to the store and stock up on fruits and vegetables.
 Not only are these your healthiest options, but they are also the least wasteful.
 Just compost your cores and peels and you are done.

 Fresh baked items: Baking cookies, bars, breads, crackers, and other snacks helps you skip packaging entirely.
 Don’t have time to bake?
 Not a problem.
 Most grocery stores have freshly baked items you can put in a reusable bag or container.